mozilla/remote-settings/docs/client-specifications.rst

 Specifications
 --------------

 Remote Settings is a layer on top of the Kinto API.
-Although every read-only operation offered by Kinto is technically available on the Remote Settings server, clients must take into consideration that once ran on millions of devices, the impact on our infrastructure can be significant.
+Although every read-only operation offered by the Kinto API is available on our Remote Settings server, clients must restrict the amount of distinct interactions.
+Millions of devices sending arbitrary requests could have a significant impact on infrastructure.

-Clients developers MUST keep their implementation as close as possible to the existing ones, or at least get in touch with us if there is a solid reason to derive from it.
+That's why clients developers MUST keep their implementation as close as possible to the existing ones, or at least get in touch with us if there is a solid reason to derive from it.

 Endpoints
 '''''''''